 Fact Sheet

-Claremont McKenna College, one of the nation’s top liberal arts colleges, prepares students to make a difference.
-The College educates students for thoughtful and productive lives and roles of responsible leadership through its strong, real-world mission.
+Claremont McKenna College is a highly selective, independent, coeducational, residential, undergraduate liberal arts college.
+Its mission, within the mutually supportive framework of The Claremont Colleges, is to prepare its students for thoughtful and productive lives and responsible leadership in business, government, and the professions.
+This also includes support for faculty and student scholarship that contribute to intellectual vitality and the understanding of public policy issues.
 Admission to the College is need-blind and emphasizes the demonstration of leadership accomplishments.
 The College attracts a student body that is broadly diverse and accomplished beyond the classroom.

 Located on a scenic, tree-lined residential campus 30 miles east of Los Angeles, Claremont McKenna is a member of The Claremont Colleges, a seven-college consortium modeled after Oxford University.
 CMC students choose from more than 2,000 classes and participate in co-curricular activities with about 8,000 other students at Harvey Mudd College, Pitzer College, Pomona College, and Scripps College, as well as the Claremont Graduate University and Keck Graduate Institute.
 Students have the best of both worlds: the intimacy of a small residential college with small classes and a student-faculty ratio of nine to one, and the shared resources of a larger research university.